google-research-datasets/KELM-corpus/README.md

 https://storage.googleapis.com/gresearch/kelm-corpus/kelm_generated_corpus.jsonl

 This corpus contains ~15M sentences synthetically generated using a T5 model fine-tuned on the data from Part 1.
 The format is JSONL i.e. JSON in every line.
-The generated sentence corresponds to the "candidate" field and the reference Wikidata triple corresponds to the "reference" field.
+The "candidate" field contains the generated sentence and the "reference" field contains the input entity subgraph consisting of Wikidata triples.

 ### License